 Top 10 Indoor Cat Breeds

-We already know what you’re thinking – can’t all cats live indoors?
-While all cat breeds will do fine indoors, there are a number of pedigree types that will do particularly well in an enclosed environment.
-Some breeds like the Devon Rex and the Scottish Fold are great companions for those who live in apartments or smaller dwellings; these cats have the energy level and the temperaments to suit.
+On the other hand, there are a number of breeds that will do particularly well in an exclusively indoor environment.
+Some breeds, like the Devon Rex and the Scottish Fold, are great companions for those who live in apartments or smaller dwellings; these cats have the energy level and the temperaments to suit.

-- Scottish Fold
+1. Scottish Fold

 Male Scottish Folds weigh between 4 to 6kg and females weigh between 2.7 and 4 kg.
 Their average lifespan is 12 to 14 years.

 Burmese cats can weigh up to 5.5 kg and can live beyond the age of 15 years old.